e-n-f/unixio/README.md

 ## try { c = await fp.getc(); }

-Reads one UTF-16 character from the stream, or returns unixio.EOF;
+Reads one UTF-16 character from the stream, or returns unixio.EOF.
+If the character that is read is the first half of a surrogate pair, the next `getc` will return the second half.

 ## try { c = await fp.putc(c); }

 Writes one UTF-16 character to the stream.
+If you write the first half of a surrogate pair, it will be buffered until the second half is written.

 ## try { c = await fp.ungetc(c); }